laravel/docs/eloquent-resources.md

 <a name="customizing-the-underlying-resource-class"></a>
 #### Customizing The Underlying Resource Class

 Typically, the `$this->collection` property of a resource collection is automatically populated with the result of mapping each item of the collection to its singular resource class.
 The singular resource class is assumed to be the collection's class name without the trailing `Collection` portion of the class name.
+In addition, depending on your personal preference, the singular resource class may or may not be suffixed with `Resource`.

-For example, `UserCollection` will attempt to map the given user instances into the `User` resource.
+For example, `UserCollection` will attempt to map the given user instances into the `UserResource` resource.
 To customize this behavior, you may override the `$collects` property of your resource collection:

     <?php